 Learning alone is fine, but it gets much better when we do it together.

-Thankfully, as our technology improves, so too does our ability to interact with one another.
-That means that the future should see us having many more opportunities to learn alongside our peers!
+Thankfully, as our technology improves, so too does our ability to connect with one another.
+The future should see us enjoying more opportunities to learn alongside our peers!

 We’ve put on our forward-thinking caps and considered a few of the things we might expect from the future of social learning.

-It might be many years still since we see some of these, but others might be closer than you think.
+It might be many years until we see some of these, but others might be closer than you think.

-Virtual reality is rapidly becoming something real.
-The technology has finally hit a point where it’s starting to work properly, and now the investment is flooding in.
+Virtual reality is (ironically) rapidly becoming something real.
+The technology has hit a point where it’s starting to work properly, and the investment is flooding in.

-So in the coming years, we can expect to be wearing VR headsets as we play games, explore art and architecture, and even as we learn.
-And of course, it’s the implications it could have on learning which are exciting us the most!
+In the coming years, we can expect to be wearing VR headsets as we play games, explore art and architecture, and even as we learn.
+Of course, it’s the implication on learning which excites us the most!

 We’re already able to create online learning communities, using an LMS for example.
 But with VR technology, we’ll be able to create shared virtual environments, where learners can interact with one another using personalised avatars.